Frequently Asked Questions

 Trained service animals that perform life functions for individuals with disabilities are permitted.
-Emotional Support or Comfort animals are not permitted at Charlotte Symphony concerts.
+Emotional Support or Comfort animals are not permitted.

 |Ticket discounts are available for groups of 10 or more for most concerts.
 Please click here to submit an information request form.|

 Students InTuneA new membership program for full-time college students!
 Students InTune is a FREE membership program offers students $10 tickets and access to the best available seats for all CSO Classical and Pops Series performances.
 Students InTune member tickets may be purchased any time beginning two (2) hours prior to the concert.